Ask a doctor about a prescription for TRAGLASIN 40 micrograms/ml eye drops solution in single-dose containers

 Consult your doctor or pharmacist before starting to use Traglasin.

-Traglasin can be used in children from 2 months of age to under 18 years with the same dose as in adults.
+Traglasin can be used in children from 2 months of age to less than 18 years with the same dose as in adults.
 It is not recommended to use Traglasin in children under 2 months of age.

 Pregnancy

 Do not use Traglasin if you are pregnant.
 If you think you may be pregnant, tell your doctor immediately.
-If you can become pregnant, you should use an appropriate contraceptive method while using Traglasin.
+If you can become pregnant, you must use an effective method of birth control while using Traglasin.

 Breastfeeding